 Here is an example:

-The first feature, Monthly Report, has been assigned a score of 90 under the Customer Engagement category, because its release will have a very high impact on customer engagement.
+The first feature, Monthly Report, has been assigned a score of 90 under the Customer Engagement category because its release will have a very high impact on customer engagement.
 The total priority level for the Monthly Report feature is then calculated as follows: Monthly report = 90*20% + 90*10% + 50*30% + 20*40% = 50.

 When creating the scorecard categories, consider other departments’ needs.

-Now, notice that in the scorecard example, I’m representing several groups within the organization (sales, UX, operations, etc).
+Now, notice that in the scorecard example, I’m representing several groups within the organization (sales, UX, operations, etc.).
 I agree that our responsibility is to look after the customer’s needs, but often, Product Managers forget that what the customers need is not only new features or more “innovation.”
-Sometimes your product is lacking on usability, performance, or stability.
+Sometimes your product is lacking in usability, performance, or stability.
 Those are “hidden” areas of a product, but they affect the customer as well.

-For example, let’s assume that you are really lacking on internal tools.
+For example, let’s assume that you are really lacking in internal tools.
 Then you can agree with your Execs that operational efficiency should be the theme of the next release, and therefore your scorecard should support this direction.
 On the table above, notice the values for the “Health monitor” feature.
 It scores low on all categories except operational efficiency.
 But because that is the theme of the release, then this feature immediately gets the highest priority.

-It’s up to you, the Product Manager, to lead feature prioritization for each release, to make sure you are using your development resources in the best way possible, and to keep both your customers and Executives happy.
+It’s up to you, the Product Manager, to lead feature prioritization for each release, make sure you are using your development resources in the best way possible, and keep both your customers and Executives happy.